twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 3. Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in [Filtering Ratings Based on Helpfulness Scores](./contributor-scores.md).
 4. Re-fit the matrix factorization model on the ratings data that’s been filtered further in step 3.
 5. Compute upper and lower confidence bounds on each note's intercept by adding pseudo-ratings and re-fitting the model with them.
-6. Reconcile scoring results from the Core, Expansion and Coverage models to generate final status for each note.
+6. Reconcile scoring results from the Core, Expansion and Group models to generate final status for each note.
 7. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and ratings tags.
 Stabilize helpfulness status for any notes older than two weeks.
 8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**July 27, 2023**

+- Introduced modeling groups and associated Group models to improve Helpful note coverage.
+- Improved model convergence logic to reduce scoring instability.
+- Increasing the scoring threshold for identifying Helpful notes based on confidence intervals.
+- Added support for running a subset of scoring logic for development purposes.
+- Added support for computing separate training and validation loss during development.
+- Sunset the Coverage model, which trialed an expansion of Helpful notes through modified regularization.

 **April 20, 2023**